MrPolymath/highlighted-urls/README.md

 ![Screenshot of extension in action](image.png)

+## 🔧 Installation

+1. Download or clone this repository
+2. Open Chrome and go to `chrome://extensions/`
+3. Enable "Developer mode" in the top right
+4. Click "Load unpacked"
+5. Select the folder containing the extension files (manifest.json, background.js, etc.)

 ## 🚧 Limitations
 While this extension makes it super easy to generate :~:text highlight links, there are a few important limitations to keep in mind: